magSeven117/helsa/README.md

 Welcome to **Helsa**, a cutting-edge telemedicine platform designed to connect patients and healthcare providers seamlessly.
 Helsa offers a modern and intuitive interface for virtual consultations, health monitoring, and medical record management.

-This repository contains both, backend and frontend web source code, destined to manage all main features of the platform.
+This repository contains both, backend, frontend and mobile source code, destined to manage all main features of the platform.

 ## Features